Summer High School Internships

-The Spokesman-Review, with grant funding from Bank of America and support from the Smith-Barbieri Progressive Fund, is launching a Teen Journalism Institute summer internship program.
+The Spokesman-Review, with grant funding from Bank of America and support from the Innovia Foundation, is excited to bring back the Teen Journalism Institute summer internship program for a second summer.

 What You'll Do